The Latest: Democrats to have fewer members of House in 2021

 President Donald Trump is touting the fast progress in getting a vaccine available to counter the coronavirus pandemic, which has killed more than 240,000 people in the United States.
 No vaccine has been formally approved, but Trump said one could be available to the general public as soon as April.

-Trump spoke in the Rose Garden on Friday, his first comments since Election Day.
-He did not concede the election to President-elect Joe Biden but said his administration will never go to a lockdown that a Biden administration might recommend.
+Trump spoke in the Rose Garden on Friday, his first public comments since Joe Biden became president-elect, He did not concede the election to Biden but said his administration will never go to a lockdown that a Biden administration might recommend.

 For now, it’s a question the president-elect would prefer to avoid.
 In the week since he defeated Trump, Biden has devoted most of his public remarks to encouraging Americans to wear a mask and view the coronavirus as a threat that has no regard for political ideology.